 However, you also need to understand that not every server is compatible with every platform.
 If hosting service provider you choose is not compatible with the platform on which your website is built, you may experience high downtime and eventually, you may end up spending more money on fixing things.

-Before your website gets even the first page live, there’s a major task that needs to be done: consulting an expert.
+Before your ecommerce website gets even the first page live, there’s a major task that needs to be done: consulting an expert.
 That’s because you have a vision, but putting it across easily is not possible all the time.
 To add to this cost, platform’s versatility also plays an important role.
-Not all platforms are designed to give users and website owners the same level of features and look and feel.
+Not all platforms are designed to give users and marketplace owners the same level of features and look and feel.

 If your platform doesn’t give you enough room to visualize and implement your vision, you’ll need to either change your vision, or change the platform, and that means more expenses.

 It’s one thing to have your website’s design and layout ready, it’s different to take this design and fill it up with all the relevant data and content.
-Your company’s logo, the brands that you’ll be featuring, everything brings along a cost as you start adding more and more pages to your website.
+Your company’s logo, the brands that you’ll be featuring, everything brings along a cost as you start adding more and more pages to your multivendor marketplace website.